EnerSys (ENS): A Good Outperfo - GuruFocus.com

-EnerSys (ENS, Financial), a leading player in the Industrial Products industry, is currently trading at $94.19 with a market capitalization of $3.87 billion.
-Despite a 14.17% loss over the past four weeks, the stock has seen a gain of 3.57% today.
+EnerSys (ENS, Financial), a leading player in the Industrial Products sector, is currently trading at $94.47 with a market capitalization of $3.88 billion.
+Despite a 13.52% loss over the past four weeks, the stock has seen a gain of 3.88% today.
 The company's GF Score stands at 87 out of 100, indicating a good outperformance potential.
-The GF Score is a comprehensive stock performance ranking system developed by GuruFocus, which is closely correlated with the long-term performance of stocks.
-It considers five key aspects: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.
+The GF Score is a comprehensive ranking system developed by GuruFocus, which evaluates a company's performance potential based on five key aspects: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.

 Financial Strength Analysis

-EnerSys's Financial Strength rank is 6/10, indicating a relatively strong financial situation.
-This rank is based on several factors, including an interest coverage of 5.26, a debt to revenue ratio of 0.25, and an Altman Z score of 3.79.
-These figures suggest that EnerSys is capable of meeting its debt obligations and has a low risk of financial distress.
+EnerSys' Financial Strength rank is 6/10.
+This score is derived from several factors, including an interest coverage ratio of 5.26, a debt to revenue ratio of 0.25, and an Altman Z score of 3.79.
+These figures suggest that the company has a moderate level of financial strength and is capable of meeting its financial obligations.

 Profitability Rank Analysis

-The company's Profitability Rank is 9/10, reflecting a high level of profitability and consistency.
-This rank is based on an operating margin of 8.94%, a Piotroski F-Score of 7, a 5-year average operating margin trend of -6.20%, and a perfect score of 10 for profitability consistency over the past decade.
-The company also has a predictability rank of 3.5, indicating a strong likelihood of continued profitability.
+The company's Profitability Rank is 9/10, indicating high profitability.
+This is supported by an operating margin of 8.94%, a Piotroski F-Score of 7, and a consistent profitability record over the past 10 years.
+However, the 5-year average trend of the operating margin is -6.20%, suggesting some volatility in profitability.

 Growth Rank Analysis

-EnerSys's Growth Rank is 9/10, suggesting robust revenue and profitability growth.
-This rank is based on a 5-year revenue growth rate of 7.50%, a 3-year revenue growth rate of 7.60%, and a 5-year EBITDA growth rate of 3.70%.
-These figures indicate that EnerSys has been consistently expanding its business operations.
+EnerSys' Growth Rank is 9/10, reflecting strong growth in terms of revenue and profitability.
+The company has demonstrated a 5-year revenue growth rate of 7.50% and a 3-year revenue growth rate of 7.60%.
+The 5-year EBITDA growth rate is 3.70%, indicating steady growth in the company's business operations.

 GF Value Rank Analysis

 The company's GF Value Rank is 3/10, suggesting that the stock is currently overvalued.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric that considers historical multiples, past returns, and future business performance estimates.
+This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth.

 Momentum Rank Analysis

-EnerSys's Momentum Rank is 6/10, indicating a moderate stock price performance.
-This rank is based on the standardized momentum ratio and other momentum indicators, reflecting the stock's price performance from 12 months ago to 1 month ago and 6 months ago to 1 month ago.
+EnerSys' Momentum Rank is 6/10, indicating a moderate level of momentum.
+This rank is determined using the standardized momentum ratio and other momentum indicators.

-When compared to its main competitors in the Industrial Products industry, EnerSys holds a competitive position.
-Advanced Energy Industries Inc (AEIS, Financial) has a GF Score of 95, Bloom Energy Corp (BE, Financial) has a GF Score of 62, and Acuity Brands Inc (AYI, Financial) has a GF Score of 88.
-This comparison suggests that EnerSys has a good potential for outperformance in its industry.
+When compared to its competitors in the Industrial Products sector, EnerSys holds a competitive position.
+Advanced Energy Industries Inc (AEIS, Financial) has a GF Score of 95, Bloom Energy Corp (BE, Financial) has a score of 62, and Acuity Brands Inc (AYI, Financial) has a score of 88.
+This suggests that EnerSys has a good outperformance potential in the industry.
 For more details, please visit the competitors page.

-In conclusion, EnerSys's strong GF Score of 87, coupled with its robust financial strength, profitability, and growth, suggests a good potential for outperformance.
-However, investors should be cautious of its current overvaluation and moderate momentum.
+In conclusion, EnerSys' high GF Score, strong growth, and profitability ranks suggest that the company has a good outperformance potential.
+However, investors should also consider the company's financial strength, GF Value Rank, and Momentum Rank when making investment decisions.